-Late call-up James Stokes was among the try scorers as London Irish withstood a late comeback from Newcastle to record a 31-22 Gallagher Premiership victory at the Brentford Community Stadium.
+Late call-up James Stokes among try scorers as London Irish see off Newcastle

 The Exiles dominated for large spells of the entertaining clash as they recorded their second league win of the season.